Wolfram Research

 Wolfram Research, Inc. (/ˈwʊlfrəm/ WUUL-frəm) is an American multinational company that creates computational technology.
 Wolfram's flagship product is the technical computing program Wolfram Mathematica, first released on June 23, 1988.
-Other products include WolframAlpha, Wolfram SystemModeler, Wolfram Workbench, gridMathematica, Wolfram Finance Platform, webMathematica, the Wolfram Cloud, and the Wolfram Programming Lab.
+Other products include WolframAlpha, Wolfram System Modeler, Wolfram Workbench, gridMathematica, Wolfram Finance Platform, webMathematica, the Wolfram Cloud, and the Wolfram Programming Lab.
 Wolfram Research founder Stephen Wolfram is the CEO.
 The company is headquartered in Champaign, Illinois, United States.

 History

 The company launched Wolfram Alpha, an answer engine on May 16, 2009.
 It brings a new approach to knowledge generation and acquisition that involves large amounts of curated computable data in addition to semantic indexing of text.

 Wolfram Research acquired MathCore Engineering AB on March 30, 2011.

 On July 21, 2011, Wolfram Research launched the Computable Document Format (CDF).
 CDF is an electronic document format designed to allow easy authoring of dynamically generated interactive content.

 In June 2014, Wolfram Research officially introduced the Wolfram Language as a new general multi-paradigm programming language.
 It is the primary programming language used in Mathematica.

 On April 15, 2020, Wolfram Research received $5,575,000 to help pay its employees during the COVID-19 pandemic as part of the U.S. government's Paycheck Protection Program administered by the Small Business Administration.
 The loan was forgiven.